 In the conversations above, we can also see the frequent usage of the form al+verb (in its Spanish infinitive form).
 In present day Chabacano, I’m not sure if this is still used.
 What I tend to hear is the form al+Chabacano verb (e.g. al abaja, al come, al senta, etc).

 One of the things that surprised me was the widespread usage of hinde, kamo, sila, kame, kay, man, gayot/gayod, bisia, sanggut (and other words from different Philippine languages) even during those times.
-I mistakenly thought that people during those times spoke a Chabacano which was almost Castellano or Spanish.
+I mistakenly thought that people during those times spoke a Chabacano which was almost Spanish.

 In the next dialogue, we see Ticang and Buchang talking badly about the revolutionaries.